 Was this the professional who was going to handle my million dollar loan that I’d be paying off the next 30 years?
 No way.
 I closed the website and never looked back.

 In a split second, they lost a client who was ready to buy.
 Of course, they wouldn’t even know.
 How many clients did they lose over the course of a week?
 A month?
 A year?

 What’s the cost of a headshot?

 This is the age of information.
 Clients no longer hire you because you’re the only professional they could find.
 They have access to everyone in Sydney.
 Your brand must build trust and confidence in your clients if you hope to even hear from them.

 A headshot costs less than the commission on a single client.
 Even if he would only use the headshot for 2 years, it comes to a cost of 20 cents a day.
 By saving 20 cents a day, he was losing thousands a week in commissions and an incalculable amount on reputation.

 Build trust in your clients

 So how do you get clients to pick up the phone to call you?
 It’s not enough to have a nice website, a Facebook/LinkedIn page, and a phone number.
 Every part of your brand must reflect professionalism.
 Your about page is the second most visited page after your home page.
 Visitors go there when they’re almost ready to buy.
 It cannot be empty.
 It must be perfect, including your photograph.

 How would you like an about page which makes people contact you right away?
 How would you like to be trusted even before speaking your first word?

-Valent Lau Photography provides Professional Branding Photography in the studio or at your business location.
+Valent Lau Photography provides Professional Branding Photography in our Coogee studio or at your business location.
 Contact us now and let us help you make your best first impression.